Beyond the Paycheck: Six Key Factors to Weigh Before Your Next Career Move

 Professional Development By Phil Gerard Published on October 23

 While pay may be a factor in job satisfaction, it often doesn’t top the list for fundraisers.
 Surveys frequently rank factors like engaging work, advancement opportunities, and a positive work environment as primary motivators.
 That said, fair and competitive compensation is still essential.
+It's the foundation.
 Employers must ensure that salaries are equitable and in line with performance and industry standards to avoid the risk of turnover.

-To fundraisers considering a new job offer: beware—sometimes the numbers on the offer letter don’t tell the whole story!
+To fundraisers considering a new job offer: beware - sometimes the numbers on the offer letter don’t tell the whole story!
 It’s crucial to look at the entire package.
 Your current job might offer more valuable perks and benefits that don’t show up as cash in hand.
 Here are six key points to consider when weighing a career move:

 1. Pensions: Many organizations lack a pension plan or offer minimal contributions to an RRSP, while others provide robust defined benefit or defined contribution plans.
 Defined benefit plans are especially attractive, as they guarantee a fixed monthly income for life upon retirement.
 The value of these benefits can have a significant impact on your long-term financial security.
 In some cases, employers match or even double your contributions, offering substantial savings over time.

 2. Organization-Specific Perks: Organizations often offer unique perks beyond salary.
 For example, universities and private schools may offer tuition waivers for staff and their dependents, which can mean tremendous savings if you have children in higher education.
-Consider perks like gym memberships, day care, health spending accounts, paid internet, or professional development stipends.
+Consider perks like gym memberships, daycare, health spending accounts, paid internet, or professional development stipends.
 These benefits can be a valuable addition to your compensation package.

 3. Extended Health Coverage: Health benefits often vary significantly between employers and can greatly impact your overall compensation.
 Some plans offer extensive coverage for therapies, medical treatments, or support for dependents with specific needs.
 Be sure to read the fine print to see if your potential new employer’s health plan meets your needs.
 Losing certain benefits may end up costing you more in the long run than the bump in salary.